ronnymees/course-object-oriented-programming-with-cpp/docs/h-mental-topics/01-operator-overloading/README.md

     * The first operand is the predefined object cout/cin (of type ostream)
     * The second operand is the string "some text".

-You can also further overload these operators with custom objects.
-For more details, have a look at [https://www.tutorialspoint.com/cplusplus/input_output_operators_overloading.htm](https://www.tutorialspoint.com/cplusplus/input_output_operators_overloading.htm)